 International Human Rights Art Festival

 The International Human Rights Art Festival was founded at Dixon Place Theater (NYC) in March 2017, and incorporated as a 501c3 non-profit in August 2018.
-Since that time, we have grown into an international art-activist organization, featuring 2000+ artists from 100+ countries.
-But we still honor our roots here in New York City, producing the IHRAF Festival for one week every December, straddling International Human Rights Day, December 10.
+Since that time, we have grown into an international art-activist organization, featuring 2000+ artists from 115+ countries.
+We still honor our roots here in New York City, producing the IHRAF Festival every December, straddling International Human Rights Day, December 10, while adding other performance events every year!

 The IHRAF Festival in NYC has encompassed numerous presentation projects, in off and off-off Broadway houses.